How Much Does Grout and Tile Repair Cost in 2025?

 Materials

-Consider your tile type when determining repair costs.
-Ceramic and porcelain tiles are generally more affordable to repair, costing between $1 and $15 per square foot.
-Natural stone tiles like marble or granite range from $5 to $40 per square foot due to higher material costs and specialized repair techniques.
-High-end ceramic tiles with intricate designs may also increase repair costs.
+Your tile type is one of the primary factors driving repair costs.
+Ceramic and porcelain tiles are more affordable to repair, costing between $1 and $15 per square foot.
+Natural stone tiles, such as marble or granite, range from $5 to $40 per square foot due to higher material costs and the need for specialized installation and repair techniques.
+High-end ceramic tiles with intricate designs may also increase the cost of repairs.

 Tile TypeMaterials Cost (per Sq.
 Ft.)